alokkumarr/my-big-project-/doc/operations.md

 2. The MapR cluster has Spark 2.1 installed and configured

-3. A host for running SAW Services, with 32 GB of memory and running CentOS 7 as the operating system (the target host)
+3. The SAW Services target host has the MapR client installed and a `mapr` user (using the same UID on all hosts in the cluster)

-4. A host for deploying SAW Services from (the deploy host), which will be used to run the deploy command and store the environment configuration
+4. The target host has the Spark client installed and that there is a `/opt/mapr/spark/spark-current` symlink pointing to the current Spark version

-4. The target host has the MapR client installed and a `mapr` user (using the same UID on all hosts in the cluster)
+5. SAW Services environment configuration

-5. The target host has the Spark client installed and that there is a `/opt/mapr/spark/spark-current` symlink pointing to the current Spark version
+# Installing

-6. SAW Services environment configuration
+To install SAW Security, use the SAW bundle package which coordinates installation of SAW modules.
+See the SAW bundle package Operations Guide for closer details about installing.

 # After installation